Sowatee/fatal_police_shootings_analysis/README.md

 ## **Key Findings**

-- New Mexico (1.02), Alaska (0.92), and Oklahoma (0.7) had the highest fatal shootings per capita in the entire U.S.
+- New Mexico (1.02), Alaska (0.92), and Oklahoma (0.7) had the highest fatal shootings per capita per 100k in the entire U.S.
 - Connecticut, Massachussets, and New York tied (0.09) for 1st place with the lowest per capita shootings in the U.S.
 ![Dashboard Image of Per Capita Shootings](https://raw.githubusercontent.com/Sowatee/fatal_police_shootings_analysis/main/Images/per_capita_shootings.png)
 - The deceased were armed with guns in 58.90% of shootings.